 The symptoms and treatment for rheumatoid arthritis (RA) and osteoarthritis are different, and an accurate diagnosis is important for the patient's health.
 RA is an autoimmune disease where the immune system attacks healthy tissues in the body.
-On the other hand, osteoarthritis is caused by aging and regular wear and tear of the body.
+Meanwhile, osteoarthritis is caused by aging and regular wear and tear of the body.

 |Presence of symptoms affecting the whole body (systemic)||Systemic symptoms are not present.
 Localized joint pain (Knee and hips) but NO swelling Pain severity is important (mechanical, inflammatory, noctornal, sudden)||Dull pain and inflammation Frequent fatigue (afternoon), stiffness, ulnar deviation, muscle atrophy, swelling of the knuckles , synovial Thickness complications: joint fail, depression, Osteoporosis, infections surgical complications|